fr0stylo/go-dupefinder/README.md

 # go-dupefinder

+Application finds duplicate files for the specified directory by computing hash of files.
+Results are displayed in console grouped by hash

+## Dependencies

+project do not have any external dependency

 ## Build

-this project does not have any external dependencies
+if using windows:
+`go build -o dupefinder.exe .`

+if using linux:
-`go build .`
+`go build -o dupefinder .`

 ## Running

+To run application find executable and execute following command in terminal:

 `./dupefinder <root path for recursive search>`